ResearchML/MLS_DesignSmells_Fault/README.md

 Running

-Run /MLS SAD/src/mlssad/DetectCodeSmellsAndAntiPatterns.java with the path to a directory or file as the only argument.
+Run /MLS SDD/src/mlssad/DetectCodeSmellsAndAntiPatterns.java with the path to a directory or file as the only argument.
 The program will output a CSV file with the code smells and anti-patterns detected in the input source.

 Customizing

-Change the parameters in /MLS SAD/rsc/config.properties to adapt to your needs.
+Change the parameters in /MLS SDD/rsc/config.properties to adapt to your needs.
 It is currently configured following the default values as thresholds.

 Running the tests

-The directory /MLS SAD Tests contains tests for each code smell and anti-pattern individually, and two test suites (Applied with the PilotProject).
+The directory /MLS SDD Tests contains tests for each code smell and anti-pattern individually, and two test suites (Applied with the PilotProject).

 The tests require the pilot project for detection of anti-patterns and code smells in multi-language systems:

 1- Clone the pilot project (PilotProjectAPCSMLS).

-2- Create a junction between the folder MLS SAD Tests/rsc and the pilot project folder.
+2- Create a junction between the folder MLS SDD Tests/rsc and the pilot project folder.
 On Windows, assuming that the two projects are in the same folder (otherwise, include their paths):
-MKLINK /D /J "MLS-SAD\MLS SAD Tests\rsc" "PilotProjectAPCSMLS"
+MKLINK /D /J "MLS-SDD\MLS SDD Tests\rsc" "PilotProjectAPCSMLS"

 Dependencies

 srcML - A parsing tool to convert code to srcML, a subset of XML

-Apache Commons Compress - A library for working with archives

 Acknowledgments
 Loosely inspired by the SAD tool in Ptidej